AlejandroSuero/freeze-code.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

-## Describe alternatives you've considere
+## Describe alternatives you've considered

 A clear and concise description of any alternative solutions or features you've considered.